garuma/PiHueSphinx/README.md

 # PiHueSphinx

-A simple C# program using pocketsphinx to control Phillips Hue lights.
+A simple C# program using pocketsphinx to control Phillips Hue lights using voice commands.

 aka. my cheap Alexa